Back to Glossary

 Technical

-A Recovery Tank is a container in a race car's cooling system that captures excess coolant when the engine heats up and automatically returns it to the radiator when the engine cools down.
+A recovery tank is a container attached to a race car's cooling system that catches excess coolant when the engine heats up and returns it to the radiator when the engine cools down, preventing spills on the track.